-If you own your own website, you know that good writing means more traffic, more social shares, more customers and ultimately more impact.
+If you own a website, you know that good writing means more traffic, more social shares, more customers and ultimately more impact.
 Bad writing means being ignored.

-Most of all… it has helped me find my voice — a voice I never had.
+Most of all… it helped me find my voice.

-People who don’t write are blind to the benefits, so I want to give you 11 worthwhile reasons why you should:
+Unfortunately, people who don’t write are blind to all the benefits, so I want to show you 12 ways that writing can change your life.

-1. Writing builds your network, your audience and creates serendipitous opportunities.
+1. Writing builds your audience, network and creates serendipitous opportunities

-Writing online enables you to connect with people all over the world.
+Publishing your work online allows you to connect with people all over the world.

-Writing regularly online helps you build an audience who is interested in what you have to share, what you offer and how you can help them.
+Writing regularly helps you build an audience who is interested in your work and what you have to share.
+It’s valuable for anyone who:

 - want to advance their career

-- want to connect, find, meet others who share the same interests
+- want to connect and find others who share the same interests

-A well-written article sitting online is like having a magnet that attracts like-minded people and opportunities you want to you.
+Having well-written articles sitting online is like growing octopus legs with magnets that attract like-minded people and opportunities to you.

 You’re no longer selling your knowledge and time by the hour.
 Publish something once, and people can read it forever.